ChrisFischer-MTA/Homelab/README.md

 backup-service: cron commands

-Nextcloud requires a special configuration for the gateway to allow bigger requests such that
+Nextcloud requires a special configuration for the gateway to allow bigger requests such that things work recognize and maps
 todo: add gpu acceleration for jellyfin